Cethy/SwaggerToolsBundle/README.md

 The resulting entities contains the right `@ORM\` & `@Assert\` (@see Supported Swagger Properties below).

+#### Id

+The id attribute is forced to a guid format & UUID strategy.

 #### Relations

 Since the Swagger specification don't give us the possibility to describe the entity relation (and it's not its work), you can provide a additional yml document path (starting from the swagger document directory) in order to do that.
 This is the format :